 beam

-The beam module is used to represent a beam of xrays.
-The idea is to create a xrd_simulator.beam.Beam object and pass it along to the xrd_simulator.polycrystal.Polycrystal.diffract() function to compute diffraction from the sample for the specified xray beam geometry.
-Here is a minimal example of how to instantiate a beam object and save it to disc:
+The idea is to create a xrd_simulator.beam.Beam object and pass it along to the xrd_simulator.polycrystal.Polycrystal.diffract() function to compute diffraction from the sample for the specified X-ray beam geometry.

 import numpy as np